shreeyasharma1804/notes/Programming/AsyncIO.md

 ```

 - Every function declared with async is a coroutine, i.e. it becomes schedulable on the event loop
-- await places the coroutine in the waiting queue.
+- await places the coroutine in the waiting queue and yields return back to the event loop which can further schedule runnable tasks
 - Actions which can be run on the event loop are essentially in different queues like runnable, waiting etc.
 - Timers: Create a thread which runs the native sleep function.
-Update the future when the timer completes
+The function writes to a future when complete(future.set_result).
+The future subscribes to a method which triggers adding the task to the runnable queue.
 - Read a file: Create a seperate thread which can read the file.
 Once the reading is complete, the thread updates the future.
-Coroutines subscribe to a future. future.set_result() notifies all the threads which is then placed in the runnable queue.
 - Networking: Similar to epoll like design.
 - to_thread: Threads subsribe to futures which notify the event loop.
 - A return inside a coroutine ends that coroutine's execution immediately